CP1401/Practicals/prac_06/README.md

 ```

-## 4. BMI File
+## 7. BMI Files
 File: `bmi_files.py`

 Write a program that writes to and reads from `bmis.txt` (not at the same time).
-Reuse your functions from earlier where you calculated a person's BMI based on height and weight.
+Reuse your functions from the previous prac where you calculated a person's BMI based on height and weight.
 Notice this: since you wrote good, well designed (SRP) functions, you can simply reuse them for this different scenario!

 The first part of your program should ask the user for a number of people,
 then repeatedly ask for the details (height and weight) for that many people.
 (You did just think of what kind of loop to use, didn't you?)

 For each person, calculate their BMI, but don't print it to the screen... write it (and only it) to the file "bmis.txt".
 Your file should simply contain one BMI value per line.
 Don't forget to close the file when you have finished.

 Test this and confirm it works as you expect by opening and checking the file in PyCharm.

 **Then (only after the first part works)**, write the second part, which should read the file and display the BMI and weight category similar to how we've done it before: